R2xpdGNo/Reverse_TCP_Program/README.md

 - Possible create class with all client commands

 ## Disclaimer
-This tool is provided for educational and research purposes only.
-The authors of this project are no way responsible for any misuse of this tool.
+These tools are provided for educational and research purposes only.
+The author of this project is in no way responsible for any misuse of these tools.